 Many grocery stores now sell precut vegetables and other ingredients to help people reduce their meal preparation time.

-Using ingredients, such as frozen vegetables, shredded cheese, and canned sauces, can help save time.
+Using ingredients such as frozen vegetables, shredded cheese, and canned sauces may help save time.

-This option may suit people who wish to prioritize being creative in the kitchen.
-It leaves the culinary creativity up to the customer.
+This option may suit people who want to be creative in the kitchen.

 Below are some common questions about affordable meal delivery services.